navapbc/template-infra-azure/README.md

 ## Overview

 This is a template repository to set up foundational infrastructure for your application in Azure.
-It is part of a collection of interoperable [Platform templates](https://github.com/navapbc/strata).
+It is part of a collection of interoperable [Strata templates](https://github.com/navapbc/strata).

 This template includes setup for: